besttime-app/BestTime-Documentation/source/includes/_introduction.md

 - Quiet hours
     - List of all quiet hours per day.

+Platinum features:

-- Live analysis (Only for selected subscription plans)
+- Live analysis
     - How much more or less busy is this business now (live) compared to the historical average for this hour and day.
+- Raw week, day, and hour busyness percentage data.

 ### Relative numbers